MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 ## Prepare a PRIV workstation

-If you do not already have a workstation computer that will be joined to the PRIV domain for performing maintenance of PRIV resources (such as MIM), follow these instructions to prepare a workstation.
+Follow these instructions to prepare a workstation.
+This will be joined to the PRIV domain for performing maintenance of PRIV resources (such as MIM).

 ### Install Windows 10 Enterprise